Place

 The Forest Home Cemetery

-Tucked away in Forest Home Cemetery in Forest Park, Illinois a monument dedicated to the one of the most important events American labor history, the Haymarket Affair, and the four men who were hanged in connection with its events.
+Tucked away in Forest Home Cemetery in Forest Park, Illinois is a monument dedicated to the Haymarket Affair.
+As one of the most important events American labor history, it stands as a reminder of the sacrifice of the martyrs who were hanged in connection with it.

 The Haymarket Martyrs' Monument was dedicated on June 23, 1893 by the Pioneer Aid and Support Association, a group organized to support the families of the accused.
 This solemn monument consists of a sixteen-foot-high granite shaft atop a two-stepped base, on which stand two bronze figures.
 The predominant figure is a woman who is standing over the other figure, a bearded male worker.
 The sculpture represents Justice placing a wreath on the head of a fallen worker.